Making Our Case

 - Rural Teacher Corps: Rural Teacher Corps work to recruit, prepare, and place teacher leaders in rural schools.
 One of the biggest challenges facing rural schools is the rural teacher shortage and recruiting and retaining teachers.
-Around the country, hundreds of future rural teachers participate in 22 Teacher Corps programs.
+Around the country, hundreds of future rural teachers participate in a growing number of Rural Teacher Corps programs.
 These programs give rural teachers a supportive learning network; provide young teachers a voice in policy work and funding priorities; and develop next generation rural teacher leaders.

 - I Am A Rural Teacher: This national advocacy project has shared the voices of more than 130 teachers across the country and elevated their perspectives and advocacy.
 RSC will be working with the National Rural Education Association to share rural teachers' viewpoints with policymakers at the regional, state, and national levels.